Math 55: Discrete Mathematics

 Coursework

-Homeworks will be assigned and collected weekly, on Wednesdays at 9am.
-There will be one midterm (week of March 8) and one final exam.
+Homeworks will be assigned and due each class day at 9am via Gradescope.
+There will be one midterm (due Jun 9) and one final exam (due Jun 30).
 Each component (homework, midterm, final) is worth at least 30% of your final grade, with the “best” component worth 40%.

 Similarly, ‘success’ by whatever measure is not the most important thing in this course either.
 Every assessment of your work in this class is a measure of progress, not a measure of promise.
 Joy, wonder, productive struggle, having your mind expanded—these are more important!